- Flexible hours, book a time that suits you

 If you are looking to market your property, for either sale or rent, then you are legally obliged to have a valid energy certificate.
 This applies to both residential and commercial buildings.
 Recent changes in legislation mean that you now need a certificate even if you already have existing tenants already in place.

-The key factor in determining the price of an energy report is size.
+The key factor in determining the EPC Certificate cost is size.
 The larger the property, the higher the cost of the report will be.
 In order to get a fixed price quote for your property and to check availability in your area then simply click here.

 Each property is graded on the level of energy efficiency.
 The ratings are scored from A-G, with A being the most efficient and G the least.
 The higher the rating of the building, the more energy-efficient it is and the lower the bills will be.
 The current average rating for UK homes is D-E.